whetstoneresearch/doppler-sdk-alpha/README.md

 const numeraireAddress = await pool.getNumeraireAddress();
 ```

-**Fee Collection Notes:**
+**Fee Collection Technical Details:**

+The SDK handles the complexity of fee collection by:
+1. **Retrieving pool configuration** from the multicurve initializer contract
+2. **Computing the PoolId** from the PoolKey using `keccak256(abi.encode(poolKey))`
+3. **Calling the contract** with the computed PoolId (not the asset address)
+4. **Distributing fees** proportionally to all configured beneficiaries

+**Important Notes:**
-- Fees accumulate from swap activity on the pool
+- Fees accumulate from swap activity on the pool (only if fee tier > 0)
-- Any beneficiary can call `collectFees()` to trigger distribution
+- Anyone can call `collectFees()`, but fees are distributed to beneficiaries only
 - Fees are automatically split according to configured beneficiary shares
-- The function returns the total amount distributed for both tokens in the pair
+- The function returns the total amount collected for both tokens in the pair
-- Works with pools created using `lockableBeneficiaries` in the multicurve configuration
+- Works exclusively with pools created using `lockableBeneficiaries` in the multicurve configuration
+- Pool must be in "Locked" status (status = 2) for fee collection to work
+- Beneficiaries must be configured at pool creation time and cannot be changed

+**Common Use Cases:**
+- Set up periodic fee collection (e.g., daily or weekly)
+- Integrate with a bot that automatically collects fees when threshold is reached
+- Allow any beneficiary to trigger collection after significant trading activity
+- Monitor swap events to determine optimal collection timing

 See [examples/multicurve-collect-fees.ts](./examples/multicurve-collect-fees.ts) for a complete example.